Gyunduz Mamedov: Deputy Prosecutor General of Ukraine

 In regards to Ukrainian domestic issues, Mamedov was also active; under him, a division of the Prosecutor General's office for protecting children of victims and witnesses started for the first time in Ukrainian history.
 However, on 26 July 2021, Mamedov resigned from his office as Deputy Prosecutor General, citing "deliberately-created difficult working conditions" by the office of Prosecutor General.
 Myller, the law firm representing Mamedov, also claimed the involvement of the Security Service of Ukraine against him.

-In addition, he was engaged in juvenile justice.In 2020, he initiated the creation of the Department of Child Protection and Combating Violence at the Prosecutor General's Office as well as relevant units in the regions.
+In addition, he was engaged in juvenile justice.
+In 2020, he initiated the creation of the Department of Child Protection and Combating Violence at the Prosecutor General's Office as well as relevant units in the regions.
 Therefore, within the Office a mini-model of children's (juvenile) justice was created.
 Together with experts, UNICEF in Ukraine, the children's ombudsman, they launched the Barnahus project on the protection and socio-psychological support in the legal process for children who have suffered from crimes or witnessed a crime.
 Together they managed to launch the first pilot project in Vinnytsia.
 In essence it provides a child therapeutic help, psychological rehabilitation, and only then an interrogation and medical examination for judicial purposes.
 The task was, among other things, to reduce the number of interrogations of a child to a necessary minimum.

 He also implemented the reform of the penitentiary system.
 At the time, on the initiative of the Prosecutor General's Office, an interdepartmental working group was created in the Ministry of Justice, which was supposed to prepare a draft law on the dual system of regular penitentiary inspections.
 The Office of the Prosecutor General suggested joint inspections and monitoring visits with the Office of the Ombudsman and civil society.
 Currently, an agreement has been reached on the creation and start of pilot joint monitoring groups in three Southern regions of the country.

+Mamedov’s departure had prompted an outcry from civil society groups, who praised him for his effective coordination and organization of war-crime investigations, including the probe into the downing of flight MH17 — the Malaysia Airlines passenger jet that was shot down by Russia-backed separatists in 2014 while flying over Donetsk.
+An innovative investigator and lawyer, Mamedov’s team had established fruitful cooperation with the investigative journalism group Bellingcat to untangle the circumstances surrounding MH17.